msvab/mephisto/README.md

 # Mephisto

-## Documentation-Driven API testing in Java
+## Documentation-Driven HTTP API testing in Java

 This framework allows you to verify that HTTP calls to another service are not breaking its contract, as defined by its API documentation.